Hierarchical Time Series Forecasting with Robust Reconciliation: Robust reconciliation

 where we omit the coefficient $1/T$ from the objective function, since it does not affect the optimal solution.

-In robust optimization problems with uncertainty of the covariance matrix, a box uncertainty set is often used \citep{lobo2000worst, halldorsson2003interior}.
-The box uncertainty set places upper and lower bounds on the covariance matrix, so that
+In robust optimization problems with uncertainty in the covariance matrix, a box uncertainty set is often used \citep{lobo2000worst, halldorsson2003interior}.
+The box uncertainty set places upper and lower bounds on the inverse of covariance matrix, so that